KomMonitor/kommonitor-importer/README.md

 # User Guide
 ## Interact with the API
-The entrypoint for the KomMonitor Importer API ist http://localhost:8087.
+The entrypoint for the KomMonitor Importer API is http://localhost:8087.
 If you call this URL without any additional endpoint, you will be redirected to  http://localhost:8087/swagger-ui.html.
 This page provides a Swagger UI, which has been generated from the OpenAPI specification for visualization and interacting with the API resources.
 So, feel free to try out the different API endpoints via Swagger UI to get started.